• Skip to primary navigation

 Scroll down to printable recipe for ingredient quantities.

-• Crushed red chile pepper flakes or dried chile peppers (Thai, red Fresno)
+• Crushed red chile pepper flakes or dried chile peppers (Thai, red Fresno): Whichever is easier to find at the store.
+The crushed red chili peppers speed up the process.

 Metal sieve, bottle of honey, chile pepper flakes and peppers on marble surface